cainesmckoy/bfcsc-scoring/README.md

-teams Webpage(s) needs to be pulled up on a 'neutral machine' to
+teams Webpage(s) needs to be pulled up on a 'neutral machine' (SCOREBOX)